sdss/coins/documents/md/CoC_FAQs.md

 From the Principles of Operations: "The ARC Board will appoint a standing Ombudsperson for the project to help resolve disagreements arising in any aspect of the project in an informal manner.
 As a neutral third party, the Ombudsperson does not advocate for the project or for either party in a dispute.
 The objective is to provide a process for achieving a fair and reasonable settlement working within existing policies and procedures.
 When a request for services is received, the Ombudsperson will work with each party to identify appropriate alternatives that address the conflict and to achieve a mutually satisfactory resolution.
 Consultation with the Ombudsperson does not preclude later pursuit of a resolution through formal channels if that is still desired."

 The current Ombudspeople are listed on the Personal Page.
-They can always be contacted confidentially at ombuds[at]sdss.org
+They can always be contacted confidentially at ombuds-at-sdss-dot-org

 ## Is SDSS concerned about false accusations?
 False accusations are extremely rare.
 If in the unlikely case, a false accusation is made, it is also a violation of the Code of Conduct and the same sanctions can apply.
 More common than false accusations are cases where the parties involved have different experience or assessment of the interaction.
 The procedures defined in the Code of Conduct are intended to address such cases.